Yogiraj587/FitGenie/README.md

 ## About it

 FitGenie is an AI based gym assister which assists people who prefer home workouts.
-Insttead of going to gym, this gym assister helps people to do exercises correctly and also counts the number of sets and reps.
+Instead of going to gym, this gym assister helps people to do exercises correctly and also counts the number of sets and reps.
 Users can create their own at-home regimen by choosing from a library of exercises.
 They can then use their webcams to check the quality of their form using the app's feedback.This can be a great help to people who cannot afford to go to gym or do not go due to some personal reasons.

 ## Demo